IvanFadieiev/BookStore/Readme.md

 ## Contributing

-If you have any ideas for contributing to this project, I ready for conversation on [GitHub](https://github.com/IvanFadieiev) or [Email](ivanfadieiev@gmail.com)
+If you have any ideas for contributing to this project, I am ready for conversation on [GitHub](https://github.com/IvanFadieiev) or [Email](ivanfadieiev@gmail.com)